-Donors like all other entities and organisations should keep adequate records.
-Financial recording systems and procedures must be sufficient to enable the return, which will be publicly available, to be properly completed.
+Donors should keep adequate financial recording systems and procedures to enable the return, which will be publicly available, to be properly completed.
+The Electoral Act makes the donor responsible for record keeping.

 All transactions should be supported by source documents recording the details of individual transactions.
 Examples of source documents could be: